xjimdim/Kinigoi-Tis-Nyxtas-unity-project-/README.md

 ![Shadow Hunters RPG Card Game by XjiMDim](https://github.com/xjimdim/Shadow-Hunters/blob/master/screencaptures/Image2.jpg)
 ***

-WARNING: This project is under heavy development right now (it has my full attention) so it is due to change A LOT.
+WARNING: This is version is heavily outdated: check this one [link]

 ## What is Shadow Hunters?